 Internal links can help users navigate your website more efficiently and keep them engaged with your brand.

 8. Promote your content through social media

-When it comes to content marketing success, B2B marketers have to be strategic about the type of content they produce and where they publish it.
+When it comes to content marketing success, B2B marketers have to be strategic about the B2B data they acquire and the type of content they produce and where they publish it.
 It’s no longer enough to create a single piece of content and share it on all social media platforms.
 Instead, you must create and adjust different pieces of content for different platforms, and measure key social media metrics to determine which ones are most effective.

 For instance, interactive content such as quizzes, surveys, and polls tend to perform better on social media platforms like Facebook and Twitter, while visual content like infographics, videos, and images are better suited for Instagram and Pinterest.

 Social media and email are two of the most powerful content marketing tools at your disposal — make the most of them in every way you can.

 Suppose you’re looking for ways to get your content in front of new audiences.
 Consider partnering with other companies or websites in your industry.
 You could exchange blog posts, create joint webinars, or simply share each other’s content on social media.